Yuan-Meng/personal_website_2.0/content/posts/generative_recommendation/index.md

 - *Full Transfer & Sparse Freeze*: Transfer sparse + dense parameters; freeze sparse parameters but allow dense parameters updates.
 - *Sparse Transfer & Sparse Freeze*: Transfer sparse parameters; freeze sparse parameters and train dense parameters from scratch.

 {{< figure src="https://www.dropbox.com/scl/fi/9thmlc2l4tx83ctcitnst/Screenshot-2025-08-03-at-12.47.45-PM.png?rlkey=nkoqyoj3uiw901sxn4mah852t&st=nv5pll27&raw=1" caption="Results." width="1800">}}

 As one can see, the one-epoch curse is broken --- all methods allowed model performance to improve after one epoch.
 Moreover, scaling laws based on model size have emerged --- the larger the model (L4H256A4 > L4H128A4 > L4H64A4 > L4H32A4), the better the overall performance.
 In the two smaller models (32 and 64), "Sparse Transfer & Sparse Freeze" worked the best whereas in the two larger models (128 and 256), "Full Transfer & Sparse Freeze" was the best.

 Besides GPSD, Alibaba have several other Generative Recommenders, such as LUM ([Yan et al., 2025](https://arxiv.org/abs/2502.08309)) and URM ([Jiang et al., 2025](https://arxiv.org/abs/2502.03041)).
-Just yesterday (August 2, 2025), Alibaba published the [RecGPT Technical Report](https://huggingface.co/papers/2507.22879), showing their ambition to turn recommendation into a ChatGPT-like product that truly interacts with users intelligently.
+Just yesterday (August 2, 2025), Alibaba published the [RecGPT Technical Report](https://huggingface.co/papers/2507.22879), showing their ambition to turn recommendations into a ChatGPT-like product that truly interacts with users intelligently.

-### Xiaohongshu's GenRank
+### Xiaohongshu's RankGPT

-Xiaohongshu is best recommendation; life-changing
+There are good, bad, and great recommender systems --- and then there's [Xiaohongshu](https://www.xiaohongshu.com/explore), the only app powerful enough to dominate our lives.
+A restaurant can go from the brink of shutting down to having a two-hour dinner queue overnight, all for a post on Xiaohongshu.
+My friends and I constantly joke that no matter how unique or personal an experience feels, a post echoing that exact thought or sentiment will show up in our feed 5 minutes later.
+RankGPT ([Huang et al., 2025](https://arxiv.org/abs/2505.04180)) is the mastermind behind Xiaohongshu's uncanny recommendations.

+{{< figure src="https://www.dropbox.com/scl/fi/vwxgmdxd24zxtaw50p2am/Screenshot-2025-08-03-at-2.10.20-PM.png?rlkey=bf9auxoysas4k19k6ustszkw9&st=upm449ip&raw=1" caption="RankGPT." width="1800">}}

+RankGPT's architecture is modified from HSTU.
+HSTU assigns 2 tokens to each engagement, a content token $\Phi\_i$ and an action token $a\_i$.
+The upside is that HSTU unifies retrieval and ranking --- retrieval is achieved by predicting the next content and ranking is achieved by predicting the next action.
+The downside is that the user sequence is now doubled in length, which then quadruples the required compute.

+{{< figure src="https://www.dropbox.com/scl/fi/bt0tc3aktaatsushbxseb/Screenshot-2025-08-03-at-2.33.47-PM.png?rlkey=ai3d5zj95pmxscbvckih23ph2&st=0a59pdz8&raw=1" caption="Action oriented." width="1800">}}

+Since RankGPT isn't designed to handle retrieval, there's no need to interleave separate content and action tokens --- it only has to predict actions on candidates.
+So item and action embeddings can be added together to represent engagement $i$, $e\_i = \varphi_i + \phi\_i$, where $\varphi(\cdot)$ and $\phi(\cdot)$ denote item and action embedding modules, respectively.
+To prevent information leakage, candidate action tokens are masked.
+The authors call this the "action-oriented organization".

+As for injecting positional information, the authors originally explored adding 3 forms of positional encodings to token embeddings:
+- *Position embeddings*: A learnable positional embedding based on the item index in the user sequence.
+- *Request index embeddings*: A learnable positional embedding based on the request index --- all items belonging to the same request share the same embedding.
+- *Pre-request time embeddings*: A learnable positional embedding capturing the bucketed timestamp difference between each action timestamp and the request timestamp.

+Interestingly, all those methods combined didn't beat ALiBi ([Press et al., 2021](https://arxiv.org/abs/2108.12409)), which simply replaces positional encodings with a parameter-free penalty that increases with query-key distances.
+Compared to HSTU, the action-oriented organization decreased AUC by 0.03%, while ALiBi improved AUC by 0.09%.
+Overall, RankGPT achieved a 94.8% speed-up with a net AUC gain of 0.06%.

+{{< figure src="https://www.dropbox.com/scl/fi/dbuzokx2ycz7po0pmjzio/Screenshot-2025-08-03-at-2.10.26-PM.png?rlkey=nm23z4yhi1fcnret94cq7e1l8&st=sc8aj0wd&raw=1" caption="Results." width="500">}}

 ### ByteDance's RankMixer